Socratease, Inc. ("Socratease", "we," "us," or "our") respects the privacy of its Users ("User,"

 From you placing an order, which includes details of transactions you carry out on our Website, or Platform;

 - From our integrated SAAS tool to your website;

 - From records or copies of correspondences (including email addresses) if you contact us;

 - Captured live images through the web camera and screen-sharing;

-We collect information from you automatically when you navigate through our Website, App, or Platform in the following ways:
+We collect information from you automatically when you navigate through our Website, or

 - Usage details;

 - IP addresses;